-Providing patient information to the police – is this OK?
+Providing patient information to the police – is this okay?

 Kate Gillman, BA LLB, Head of Medico-legal Advisory Service, Avant